LOCAL SEO, LEADS AND YOUR BUSINESS

 Your plan in place to increase reviews should include the following:

-- identify satisfied clients and ask for their reviews
+- identify satisfied clients and ask for their reviews;

-- send follow up requests
+- be prepared to send follow up requests;

-- setup alerts for all reviews in order to be informed
+- setup alerts for all reviews in order to be informed when they occur AND

-- get informed on dealing with any negative reviews
+- get informed on dealing with any negative reviews!

-- setup reliable keywords ranking software, analyze
+- a reliable keywords ranking solution;

-- setup website traffic and search analytics software, analyze
+- a website traffic analytics solution;

 - a website health tracking solution;